Frequently Asked Questions

 -

-For most children – that’s the fun part In fact, the purpose of any nature school is to combat what is referred to as “Nature Phobia”.
+For most children – that’s the fun part!
+In fact, the purpose of any nature school is to combat what is referred to as “Nature Phobia”.
 Children will be allowed to play in the dirt, the mud, gathering bugs if they want.
 That is up to the child.
 We will have a hand washing station and disinfectant after toilet use.

 Exploring leads to bumps, bruises, bug bites or scratches from forest playtime, and that should be expected.
+We provide all natural bug/tic spray, or feel free to use your own.

 -